The Commuter (film): Filming

 Principal photography began on July 25, 2016, at Pinewood Studios in Buckinghamshire, England, and continued in New York City.
 Neeson and McGovern were spotted on the set of the film at Worplesdon railway station in Surrey on September 18, 2016.

 Music

 In May 2017, it was reported that Roque Baños would compose the film's score.
 Varèse Sarabande released the soundtrack album digitally in January 2018, with a physical release following on February 9, 2018.

 All music composed by Roque Baños.

 Release

 In November 2015, Lionsgate pre-bought the domestic distribution rights to the film, in a deal with StudioCanal.
 The Commuter was originally scheduled for release in the United States on October 13, 2017, and was pushed back to January 12, 2018.
-The film was set for release in the United Kingdom on October 20, 2017 by StudioCanal, and was also pushed back to January 19, 2018, in accordance with the U.S. rescheduling.
-The film had a limited IMAX release.
+The film was released in the United Kingdom on October 20, 2017, by StudioCanal, and was also pushed back to January 19, 2018, in accordance with the U.S. rescheduling.